A-Eric-J/Random-Color-Generator/README.md

 ## Getting Started

-To get started with the Solid Software App, follow these steps:
+To get started with the Random Color Generator App, follow these steps:

-1. Clone the repository: `git clone https://github.com/A-Eric-J/Solid-Software.git`
+1. Clone the repository: `git clone https://github.com/A-Eric-J/Random-Color-Generator.git`
-2. Change into the project directory: `cd Solid-Software`
+2. Change into the project directory: `cd Random-Color-Generator`
 3. Ensure you have Flutter installed on your machine.
 4. Run the app on an emulator or physical device using `flutter run`.